 | ISO 15552, ⌀160 × 500 stroke | ₹28,000-45,000 | ₹6,000-10,000 | ~75% |

-Notice the pattern — the savings go up with bore size.
-A small ⌀25 cylinder isn't worth resealing because the labour swallows the saving, but anything ⌀40 and above, the maths is obvious.
+Notice the pattern: the savings go up with bore size.
+A small ⌀25 cylinder isn't worth resealing because the labour swallows the saving.
+Anything ⌀40 and above, the maths is obvious.
 That's why we get called in for the bigger cylinders more often.

 New cylinder from a dealer: 3-7 days if it's a standard model sitting in someone's warehouse in NCR.
 Two to four weeks if it's imported or an unusual bore/stroke.
 Custom builds can run longer.